Decoding 0.4 Recurring: A Deep Dive into Repeating Decimals and Fractions

 Extending the Concept: Other Recurring Decimals

 The methods described above can be applied to other recurring decimals.
-For example, let's consider 0.6̅:
+To give you an idea, let's consider 0.6̅:

 Algebraic Approach: